tpdewolf/nestjs-typegraphql-prisma-example/README.md

 ## Description

 This project is an example of how to use the [typegraphql-prisma](https://github.com/MichalLytek/typegraphql-prisma) generator with [Nest.js](https://docs.nestjs.com).
+The example includes a SQLite database.
+But it can obviously also be used with any database that Prisma supports.

 ## Installation